Dino Pit | About the Dino Pit | The Dino Pit Fossils | Visitor Information | Sponsors | Discoveries Coloring Sheets

 The prey of choice were juvenile mammoths, as evidenced by more than 300 mammoth deciduous (“milk”) teeth found in Friesenhahn Cave.
 There is no doubt that the juvenile mammoths were killed and dragged into the cave by Homotherium, for in addition to the skull cast for the Dino Pit, skeletal remains representing 19 adult and 13 juvenile Homotherium have been collected from Friesenhahn Cave, indicating that the cave was used as a den for quite some time.

 A field crew, including Glen L. Evans and Grayson E. Meade, from the Texas Memorial Museum found the original specimen during excavation of Friesenhahn Cave in the summer of 1949.
 Its age is estimated to be about 20,000 years old.
-This skull is at the Vertebrate Paleontology Laboratory while complete Homotherium skeletons (an adult and two kittens) are on display at the Texas Memorial Museum, the exhibit hall of the Texas Natural Science Center.
+This skull is at the Vertebrate Paleontology Laboratory while complete Homotherium skeletons (an adult and two kittens) are on display at the Texas Memorial Museum, the exhibit hall of the Texas Memorial Museum.